-From 2007-09 the entire Lakes Golf Course underwent a m 2007-09 the entire Laxes soir Course underwent a comprehensive renovation which included extensive construction works to the south-western section of the practice precinct area.
-This involved use of a buildozer and other construction equipment to construct the 10th tees and the area in front of them.
-This included the small ridge between the driving range tee and the front of the current 10th hole tees (ibid, 2016,
+From 2007-09 the entire Lakes Golf Course underwent a comprehensive renovation which included extensive construction works to the south-western section of the practice precinct area.
+This involved use of a buildozer and other construction equipment to construct the 10th test and the area in front of them.
+This included the small ridge between the driving range tee and the front of the current 10th hole tees (bid, 2016, 4).